-- CCTV may be in use on our buses.
+- CCTV is in use on our buses.
 CCTV can record images and sound for your safety, crime prevention, for insurance purposes and to ensure that our company policies and procedures are complied with.
 CCTV data may be passed to the police to aid investigation of crime and or be used as evidence in criminal or civil proceedings.
-CCTV footage is processed by us in accordance with the Data Protection Act 1998.
+CCTV footage is processed by us in accordance with the General Data Protection Regulation.

 - We will take all reasonable precautions to keep your personal details secure, but unless we are negligent, we will not be liable for unauthorised access to information supplied by you to us.

 - More CCTV information can be found here.

 - Small pets may be carried at the sole discretion of the bus driver but a charge of the minimum adult fare is made for dogs, except assistance dogs which are carried free.

 - No animal may be placed on a seat.

 - You must comply with applicable legislation in relation to any pets travelling with you.
 The responsibility for keeping an animal under control rests entirely with the owner and any passenger must immediately comply with any request from an NCT Employee, our staff, agents or subcontractors to leave the vehicle if the animal they are responsible for is causing upset or distress to other passengers.